eh190/dotfiles/README.md

 Both methods use gofumpt to format files, but null-ls enables me to format on save without manually running the format lsp command.

 See this video https://www.youtube.com/watch?v=b7OguLuaYvE&t=481s about null-ls for more info.

+## !!!OLD WAY OF USING NULL LS FORMATTERS!!!

 ### LSP VERSION